Move your website to GoDaddy (shared hosting)

 Making Your Site Hosted with Us Live

 If everything looks good, you can officially make the switch from your old host to us by changing your DNS, which controls which hosting account/server your domain name loads (more info).
-This process pretty simple, but there are two ways to do it, which have different impacts on your website — namely its email.
+There are two methods to update DNS.
+The method you should choose will depend on your email configuration.

 Before proceeding, ask you yourself, "Do I care what happens to my current email configuration?"

 |Yes||To maintain your current email configuration, you'll need to change only your domain name's primary IP address/A record.
 You can find the IP address using these instructions.